The village ofKakékanmé

 The village today

-Kakékanmé has around 600 inhabitants, more than half of whom are children.
+Kakékanmé has 600 inhabitants, including 300 children.

 Life here relies mainly on agriculture, livestock farming, red palm oil production, crafts and local trade.